ippas/imdik-zekanowski-gts/README.md

 #### 2. SKAT test
 The output of step 6 was used to for a SKAT test and then a try to use the top genes to predict phenotypes on other samples.
 The analysis notebook is available [here](http://149.156.177.112/projects/imdik-zekanowski-gts/large_vcf_analysis/data_from_prometheus/SKAT_heavy_vs_gnomad_test_on_families.html).

+#### 3. Addtional analyses (agreed upon on the meeting):
+* A table od variants based on MAF < 1% and a model of dominant heritability with incomplete penetrance applied to large (4 or more indivudals families)
+* SKAT analysis of all genes - with and without related individuals

 ### data and hail enviornment set up

 1. Hail enviornment was created in a [docker container](Dockerfile)